PCasey07/cortex-react-app/README.md

 npm run start:all
 ```

+NOTE: If you get `SecurityError: Cannot initialize local storage without a '--localstorage-file' path` try downgrading to version 20.

-The application will automatically launch on [http://localhost:3000](http://localhost:3000) in a browser window
+If all goes well, the application will automatically launch on [http://localhost:3000](http://localhost:3000) in a browser window.

 ### Demo